Planting a wildflower meadow

 Jenny Wren | Limited Edition Print | Buy Here

-Sow in early spring
+Sow a meadow in early spring

 Among the many species that have taken are wild carrot, red clover, ox-eye daisies, horse shoe vetch, self heal, yarrow and greater knapweed.